greenm01/vb4x/docs/vb4x_specs.md

 **Rules of Engagement (ROE)**: Dictates how aggressive your fleet will respond when engaging with the enemy from a scale of 0 to 10.
 The higher the ROE, the more aggressive your fleet will engage with enemy fleets of increasing relative strength to your own.
 With a low ROE, your fleet will attempt to retreat more readily when engaged in combat.
 A low ROE does not guarantee survival against a more powerful fleet.
 Once engaged, fleets have the opportunity to retreat only after the first round of combat.

-Note that fleets *may* avoid engagement entirely if equipped with cloaking technology, and remain undetected while transiting *through* a hostile sector.

 **Rules Of Engagement Table**

 | **ROE**                                              | **ORDERS**                                           |